sbagadi/RoboND-Perception-Project/writeup/README.md

 I updated both the `compute_color_histograms()` and `compute_normal_histograms()` functions.
 I computed the histograms using 16 bins.
 I tried multiple bin sizes, 32, 64 and 128, but I did not see a lot of improvement in classification.
 Also, using a lowe bin size helped reduce the capture time of the modes.
 I used a range of `(0, 255)` for the color histograms and a range of `(-1, 1)` for the normals.
-I used HSV for the color hostograms.
+I used HSV for the color histograms.
 I then normalized the histograms.

 I trained [several SVMs](https://github.com/sbagadi/RoboND-Perception-Project/tree/master/pr2_robot/scripts/svms) using varius bin sizes mentioned above.
 I initially only captured small number of samples (between 10- 20) for each model, but the results were pretty bad.
-This approch acutually worked for the first world whth only 3 models.
+This approach actually worked for the first world whth only 3 models.
 But as the number of models increased in world 2 and 3, I was seeing worse results.
 I then used a much higher number of samples of 500, but this was still not giving me satisfactory results.
 I was classifying the required number of objects to complete the challenge, but I wanted to classify all the objects.

-When training the obtained data, I tried sevearal ways to determine the right hyper parameters (`gamma` and `c` for the sigmoid and rbf functions).
+When training the obtained data, I tried several ways to determine the right hyper parameters (`gamma` and `c` for the sigmoid and rbf functions).
 I applied a technique I learned in this [RBF SVM prarameters guide](http://scikit-learn.org/stable/auto_examples/svm/plot_rbf_parameters.html#sphx-glr-auto-examples-svm-plot-rbf-parameters-py) to find good values for gamma and C. But I was still not getting good results.
 I think I was overfitting the data.
 The following validation is done on features captured with histogram bin size 32 and on 500 samples each for the models.